fieldhof/Arduino-ESP8266/README.md

 If you have more channels or fields at thingspeak you have to change the GET request.

 <h2>Note</h2>
-You have to figure out for yourself how to wire your thermometers Also you have to figure out the formula for the thermometer
+You have to figure out for yourself how to wire your thermometers<br>
+Also you have to figure out the formula for the thermometer